 That he was in love with life.

-A traffic light (from Russian light and Greek φορός - "carrier") is an optical device that carries light information.
-We all know from childhood that traffic signals are red, yellow and green, and sometimes blue and moon-white.
-Red light prohibits movement, yellow light is usually a warning signal that attracts attention, and green, blue and white signals allow movement.
-Why are these colors used in traffic lights to control traffic around the world?
+A traffic light (from Russian light and Greek φορός - “carrying”) is an optical device that carries light information.
+We all know from childhood that traffic lights are red, yellow and green, and sometimes blue and lunar white.
+A red light prohibits movement, yellow is generally a warning signal that attracts attention, and green, blue and white signals permit movement.
+Why are these colors used in traffic lights around the world?

-In 1868, English inventor John Peak Knight proposed using a device similar to a railroad semaphore to regulate traffic in London near the British Parliament.
-During the day, the signals "stop" and "move with caution" were indicated by arrows that could take different positions, and in evening time for the same purposes, a rotating gas lantern was used, with the help of which, respectively, red and green signals were supplied.
+In 1868, English inventor John Peake Knight proposed using a device similar to a railway semaphore to regulate traffic in London near the British Parliament.
+During the day, the “stop” and “drive with caution” signals were indicated by arrows that could take different positions, and in evening time For the same purposes, a rotating gas lamp was used, with the help of which signals of red and green colors were given, respectively.

 At the beginning of the 20th century, the first electric traffic lights began to be installed in America, first with two signals - red and green, and then a yellow signal was added to them.
-In the USSR, the first traffic light was installed in 1930, but instead of the usual green signal, then blue was used.
-In addition, until 1959, when the USSR joined the International Convention on Road Traffic and the Protocol on road signs and signals, the traffic light colors were in reverse order - the top was green and the bottom was red.
+In the USSR, the first traffic light was installed in 1930, but instead of the usual green signal, a blue one was then used.
+In addition, until 1959, when the USSR acceded to the International Convention on Road Traffic and the Protocol on road signs and signals, the colors of the traffic lights were in reverse order - the top was green and the bottom was red.

-Of course, these traffic light colors were not chosen by chance.
-The choice was influenced by several factors, one of which is the psychology of human perception. different colors...
-Red is traditionally considered a warning of danger, and green, on the contrary, is the color of life and tranquility.
+Of course, these colors of traffic lights were not chosen by chance.
+The choice was influenced by several factors, one of which is the psychology of human perception various colors.
+Red color is traditionally considered a warning of danger, and green, on the contrary, is the color of life and calm.

 But one of the main reasons for this choice of colors is the dependence of the degree of light scattering on its wavelength.
 According to Rayleigh's law, the degree of light scattering is inversely proportional to the fourth power of the wavelength.
-This means that short-wave radiation - blue and violet - is scattered more strongly.
+This means that short-wave radiation—blue and violet—is scattered more strongly.
 And red, as a color with a longer wavelength, will therefore be visible from a greater distance.
-Obviously, the most important is the warning of danger and prevention emergency situations, therefore, the stop signal is indicated in red.
-For the same reason (the degree of scattering), the blue signal, as having a shorter wavelength and scattering more strongly, gave way to green.
+Obviously, the most important thing is to warn about danger and prevent emergency situations, so the stop signal is indicated in red.
+For the same reason (degree of scattering), the blue signal, as having a shorter wavelength and scattering more strongly, gave way to green.

-Surprisingly, in Japan, a green traffic light is called blue.
-The fact is that when the first street traffic lights appeared in Japan, the signals in them were red, yellow and blue flowers...
-Over time, the blue lenses of traffic lights were replaced by green ones, but the custom of calling the traffic permitting signal “blue” remained.
-Peculiarity Japanese is that, therefore, many green objects are called blue by the Japanese.
+It's surprising that in Japan a green traffic light is called blue.
+The fact is that when the first street traffic lights appeared in Japan, the signals in them were red, yellow and blue colors.
+The blue lenses of traffic lights were eventually replaced with green ones, but the custom of calling the traffic-permitting signal “blue” remained.
+Peculiarity Japanese language is that this is why the Japanese call many green objects blue.

-At first glance, traffic signals are all very simple and we all know them from childhood.
-Red - stop, yellow - get ready, green - go.
+At first glance, traffic light signals are all very simple and we have all known them since childhood.
+Red – stop, yellow – get ready, green – go.
 This is a very simple rule.
-In this article, we will take a deeper look at this rule and find all the pitfalls hidden in traffic signals.
-The most interesting will be the signals that are in the additional section of the traffic light and what signals there may be in this section.
-We will consider Chapter 6 of the Rules of the Road in terms of regulating traffic through an intersection with traffic signals.
+In this article, we will look deeper into this rule and find all the pitfalls hidden in traffic signals.
+The most interesting signals will be those that are located in the additional section of the traffic light and what signals there may be in this section.
+We will look at Chapter 6 of the Traffic Rules regarding the regulation of traffic through an intersection using traffic lights.

 6.1.
-Traffic lights use light signals of green, yellow, red and white-lunar colors.
+Traffic lights use green, yellow, red and white-lunar light signals.

-Traffic signals of a white-moon color, in the form of a silhouette of a pedestrian or a bicycle, and X-shaped signals will not be considered within the framework of this article.
+We will not consider white-lunar traffic lights, in the form of a silhouette of a pedestrian or a bicycle, and X-shaped ones in this article.

 6.2.
-Round traffic signals have the following meanings:
+Round traffic lights have the following meanings:

-• A green flashing signal permits movement and informs that its duration will expire and a prohibition signal will soon be turned on (digital displays can be used to inform drivers about the time in seconds remaining until the end of the green signal);
+• A green flashing signal allows movement and informs that its time is expiring and a prohibitory signal will soon be turned on (digital displays can be used to inform drivers about the time in seconds remaining until the end of the green signal);

-• A yellow signal prohibits movement, except as provided for in clause 6.14 of the Rules, and warns of an impending change of signals;
+• The yellow signal prohibits movement, except in cases provided for in paragraph 6.14 of the Rules, and warns of an upcoming change of signals;

 • A yellow flashing signal allows movement and informs about the presence of an unregulated intersection or pedestrian crossing, warns of danger;

-• A red signal, including a blinking one, prohibits movement.
+• A red signal, including a flashing one, prohibits movement.

-The combination of red and yellow signals prohibits movement and informs about the upcoming turning on of the green signal.
+The combination of red and yellow signals prohibits movement and informs about the upcoming activation of the green signal.

-This paragraph of the SDA describes round traffic signals.
+This paragraph of the traffic rules describes round traffic lights.
 The most common traffic light, which is most often found on the roads.

 The green arrow in the additional section has the same meaning.
-The off signal of the additional section means the prohibition of movement in the direction regulated by this section.
+A switched off signal of an additional section means that movement in the direction regulated by this section is prohibited.

-The first thing you should pay attention to is that the signals are made in the form of arrows, i.e. the arrow is the signal.
-The signal is not circular.
-Traffic signals with a contour arrow do not fit this definition and clause 6.3 of the SDA is not applicable to them.
+The first thing you should pay attention to is that the signals are made in the form of arrows, i.e. the arrow is a signal.
+The signal is not round.
+Traffic light signals with a contour arrow do not fit this definition, and clause 6.3 of the traffic rules is not applicable to them.

-The second important point, traffic signals made in the form of arrows regulate only indicated directions.
-For example, if the red arrow to the right is lit, then movement is prohibited only to the right, movement straight ahead, turn left and U-turn are not regulated by this signal.
+The second important point is that traffic light signals made in the form of arrows regulate only indicated directions.
+For example, if the red arrow to the right is on, then movement is prohibited only to the right; moving straight, turning left and turning around are not regulated by this signal.

-Similarly, with the signal of the green arrow, but only on condition that the arrow is in the main section of the traffic light.
-It is very simple to determine, for example, at night, whether this is the main section of the traffic light or the additional one - if the section is additional, then any signal must be on in the main section of the traffic light, if there are no other signals besides the arrow, then this means that the arrow is in the main section.
+The same applies to the green arrow signal, but only if the arrow is in the main section of the traffic light.
+Determining, for example, in the dark, whether this is the main section of a traffic light or an additional one is very simple - if the section is additional, then some signal in the main section of the traffic light must be on; if there are no other signals besides the arrow, then this means that the arrow is in the main sections.

-This clause describes the purpose of the traffic light outline arrow.
-We see that the contour arrow can be drawn only in the main section, and only on the green signal of the traffic light and, unlike the signal in the form of an arrow, the contour arrow allows movement only in the indicated directions.
-In other directions, traffic is prohibited.
+This paragraph describes the purpose of the contour arrow of a traffic light signal.
+We see that a contour arrow can only be placed in the main section, and only on a green traffic light signal, and unlike a signal in the form of an arrow, a contour arrow allows movement only in the indicated directions.
+Traffic in other directions is prohibited.

-At this point, we could finish our material, if not for one very common situation in practice.
-We often see a traffic light with the following signal:
+We could finish our material here, if not for one very common situation in practice.
+We often come across a traffic light with the following signal:

-Before us is a traffic light with an additional section and a round signal.
-It would seem that according to clause 6.3 it is forbidden to move in the direction regulated by this section.
+In front of us is a traffic light with an additional section and a round signal.
+It would seem that according to paragraph 6.3, moving in the direction regulated by this section is prohibited.

 But let's figure it out:

-• According to clause 6.2, a round green signal permits movement in all directions, clause 6.3 regulates traffic signals made in the form of arrows, in this case clause 6.3 is not applicable.
+• According to clause 6.2, a round green signal allows movement in all directions, clause 6.3 regulates traffic light signals made in the form of arrows, in this case clause 6.3 is not applicable.

-• We do not know the direction regulated by the additional section, we only know that it is "different" from the signal in the main section, and in the main section we have a green signal that allows movement in all directions,
+• The direction regulated by the additional section is unknown to us, we only know that it is “different” from the signal in the main section, and in the main section we have a green signal that allows movement in all directions,

-• An additional section may not contain a traffic signal at all, but be used, for example, for a timer.
+• The additional section may not contain a traffic light signal at all, but can be used, for example, for a timer.

-Thus, with a given traffic signal, in accordance with clause 6.2, traffic is allowed in all directions, unless otherwise prohibited by signs or markings.
+Thus, with a given traffic light signal, according to clause 6.2, movement is allowed in all directions, unless otherwise prohibited by signs or markings.

 Let's summarize:

-• The round traffic signal extends to all directions,
+• The round traffic light signal extends to all directions,

-• The traffic light signal made in the form of an arrow in the main section applies only to the indicated direction and does not regulate movement in other directions,
+• The traffic light signal, made in the form of an arrow in the main section, applies only to the indicated direction and does not regulate traffic in other directions,

-• The traffic signal made in the form of an arrow in the additional section applies only to the indicated direction and prohibits movement in other directions,
+• The traffic light signal, made in the form of an arrow in the additional section, applies only to the indicated direction and prohibits movement in other directions,

-• A round traffic light signal on which a contour arrow is applied extends only to the indicated direction and prohibits movement in other directions.
+• A round traffic light signal with a contour arrow on it applies only to the indicated direction and prohibits movement in other directions.

 And this is how the TV show “Main Road” on NTV sees the situation.

-Today it is very difficult to imagine traffic rules without the main tool for ordering traffic, which is a traffic light.
-It is designed to regulate and facilitate both car and pedestrian traffic.
-Distinguish between different traffic signals, depending on their function.
-Although they are similar to each other, they have certain nuances that must be remembered.
+Today it is very difficult to imagine traffic rules without the main tool for regulating traffic, which is a traffic light.
+It is designed to regulate and facilitate both vehicular and pedestrian traffic.
+There are different traffic lights depending on their functions.
+Although they are similar to each other, they have certain nuances that need to be remembered.

 Traffic light: definition

-A traffic light is an optical signaling device that is designed to regulate the movement of cars, bicycles and other Vehicle as well as pedestrians.
-It is used in all world states without exception.
+A traffic light is an optical signaling device that is designed to regulate the movement of cars, bicycles and other Vehicle, as well as pedestrians.
+It is used in all world countries without exception.

 Interesting!
-Previously, there was no green light in traffic lights in Japan.
+Previously, there were no green lights in traffic lights in Japan.
 It was replaced by blue.
 But scientists have proven that green is more acceptable to human eyes.

 Types of traffic lights

 The most common are three-color traffic lights with round signals: red, yellow and green.
-Traffic rules in some countries require the use of orange traffic signals instead of yellow ones.
-Signals can be placed both vertically and horizontally.
-If no other special traffic lights or additional sections are provided, then they regulate the movement of all types of transport, as well as pedestrians.
-Next we will consider different kinds traffic lights, from everyday to special ones.
+Traffic regulations in some countries require the use of orange traffic lights instead of yellow ones.
+Signals can be located both vertically and horizontally.
+If other special traffic lights or additional sections are not provided, then they regulate the movement of all types of transport, as well as pedestrians.
+Next we will look at different kinds traffic lights, from everyday ones to special ones.

 Classic three-section traffic light

-Such a traffic light has, as a rule, three colors, arranged in order: red, yellow, green - from top to bottom or from left to right.
-Such traffic lights are installed at intersections.
-They are designed for the simultaneous passage of all types of transport in all directions permitted by traffic rules.
-They are also installed at regulated pedestrian crossings located between intersections.
-It is allowed to install such a traffic light at a railway crossing in settlements, at the intersection of the road with tram lines, in front of the bike path and roadway.
-They can also be seen where there is a narrowing of the carriageway to allow oncoming traffic alternately.
+Such a traffic light, as a rule, has three colors, arranged in order: red, yellow, green - from top to bottom or from left to right.
+These traffic lights are installed at intersections.
+They are designed to allow simultaneous passage of all types of transport in all directions permitted by traffic regulations.
+They are also installed at controlled pedestrian crossings located between intersections.
+It is allowed to install such a traffic light at a railway crossing in populated areas, at the intersection of the road with tram tracks, in front of the bike path and roadway.
+They can also be seen where the roadway is narrowed to allow oncoming traffic to pass alternately.

 Interesting fact!The first three-section traffic light was installed in Detroit in 1920.